 Andre Denis and Albert Bongu both echo the sounds of palm-wine brought to the Belgian Congo by the coastmen.
 The sweet vocal harmonies of Vincent Kuli's track was learned, perhaps, in a mission church.
 Rene Mbu's nimble, likembe-like guitar plucking shines on "Boma Limbale", and is Laurent Lomande using a banjo as a backdrop to "Elisa"?
 Aren't those kazoos, buzzing along on Jean Mpia's "Tika"?
 It's as if the musicians, fired up by the times in their zeal for experimental self-experssion, tossed into a bottle some new elements and some old, some near and some far, and then shook it hard, to see what would happen.
 With rare photographs and notes by Gary Stewart, author of Rumba On The River.
 Sound restoration done at Abbey Road.
 Deluxe double LP in a beautiful gatefold sleeve WITH INSERT.

 ARE YOU SELLING A VINYL RECORD COLLECTION - PLEASE CONTACT THOSE OLD RECORDS - HAPPY TO TRAVEL THROUGHOUT THE UK

-Discogs - Those Old Records sells CDs and LPs on Discogs - please check it out!
+Discogs - Those Old Records sells vinyl records on Discogs - please check it out!